-Management, including our principal executive officers (our interim CEO and our Executive Vice President - Finance and Administration, who is also our interim CFO), evaluated the effectiveness of our disclosure controls and procedures as defined in Rule 13a-15(e) of the Exchange Act as of the end of the second quarter of fiscal 2007.
-Based on this review, our principal executive officers concluded that our disclosure controls and procedures were not effective as of August 4, 2007 because of three material weaknesses in our internal control over financial reporting identified by management.
+Management, including our principal executive officers (our interim CEO and our Executive Vice President - Finance and Administration), evaluated the effectiveness of our disclosure controls and procedures as defined in Rule 13a-15(e) of the Exchange Act as of the end of the third quarter of fiscal 2007.
+Based on this review, our principal executive officers concluded that our disclosure controls and procedures were not effective as of November 3, 2007 because of three material weaknesses in our internal control over financial reporting identified by management.
 One material weakness involves our controls over the granting of stock options and related documentation, one involves our maintenance of a fully effective control environment, and one involves the period-end financial close and reporting process.
-The Company's Annual Report on Form 10-K for the period ended February 3, 2007, which is being filed concurrently with this Quarterly Report on Form 10-Q, contains additional information related to these material weaknesses in Management's Report on Internal Controls Over Financial Reporting in Item 9A-Controls and Procedures.
+The Company's Annual Report on Form 10-K for the period ended February 3, 2007, contains additional information related to these material weaknesses in Management's Report on Internal Controls Over Financial Reporting in Item 9A-Controls and Procedures.